ethanporcaro/tracking-toolkit/README.md

 A: Not currently.
 This may be implemented in the future.

-Q: Can I record data at a different frame rate than my scene?
+Q: Will my scene animations play during recording?

-A: No. This is a limitation of Blender's API.
-It is difficult to run a continuous process without freezing up the interface.
-A solution is being sought after.
+A: No. That may change in the future if needed.

 ## Credits
 **Huge** credits to [shteeve](https://blenderartists.org/u/shteeve) and [toyxyz](https://blenderartists.org/u/toyxyz) at [blenderartists.org](https://blenderartists.org/) for the [research and basis of this extension](https://blenderartists.org/t/openvr-tracker-streaming/1236428).